xmatters-jolin/xm-labs-remedy-9-rest-on-prem/README.md

          * Request an `Integration Agent ID` from Support as part of the installation of the xMatters Integration Agent.
          * Add a Web Service User (see the section called "Create a web service user" on [this](https://help.xmatters.com/ondemand/iaguide/integration-agent.htm) page)
          * Update the default Integration Service listening port:<br>
-             * Open up the installed Integration Agent's `<IAHome>\conf\IAConfig.xml` file and change the `service-gateway` listening port from it's default `8081` to something else (e.g. `8181`), as this will conflict with the default listening he listening port that the xMatters Agent is configured on as part of it's out-of-the-box configuration.
+             * Open up the installed Integration Agent's `<IAHome>\conf\IAConfig.xml` file and change the `service-gateway` listening port from it's default `8081` to something else (e.g. `8181`), as this will conflict with the default listening port that the xMatters Agent is configured on as part of it's out-of-the-box configuration.
              * Alternatively, you can change the default listener port for the xMatters Agent by setting a Windows Environment variable called `SERVER_PORT` to something other than `8081`.
              * Be sure to restart either the Integeation Agent or the xMatters Agent depending on where you decide to make that change.